 If you’ve reached your limit this election season, positive escapism can help you cope with stress.
 A little escapism goes a long way.
 Avoid destructive escapism like shirking your responsibilities, and don’t overdo escapism so much that you forget to vote.

-Read a book that has nothing to do with current-day politics (recommended: The Hitchhiker’s Guide to the Galaxy, The Wind-Up Bird Chronicle, My Soul to Keep).
-Binge on a show that takes your mind off partisan bickering (recommended: Bored to Death, Flight of the Conchords, Downton Abbey, Veronica Mars).
+Read a book that has nothing to do with current-day politics.
+Binge on a show that takes your mind off partisan bickering.
 Play video games.
 Watch sports.
 Dedicate time each day for meditation.
 Or, let your mind drift into daydreams.

 Stress and creativity do not play well together.
 Cultivating your creativity can tamp down stress and take your mind off the election.

 You don’t need to be an artist to tap into your creative side.
 Fill the pages of an adult coloring book.
 Take a dance class.
-Visit a museum.
+Do a virtual museum tour.
 Build a fantasy world out of LEGO.
 Learn to cook a new recipe.
-Go out with friends for a karaoke night.
-Play Pictionary, Charades, Taboo, or other board game.
+Play Pictionary, Charades, Taboo, or other board games.

 Feeling powerless is a stressful state of mind.
 But, there’s great power in taking action.
 Being productive is an effective way to counteract election-induced burnout.